djchie/y-combinator-list/README.md

 # Y Combinator Companies Webapp

 > A webapp for displaying Y Combinator companies built with React, Node.js, Express, and PostgreSQL.
-This webapp uses Sequelize as an ORM and Flux for the architecture.
+This webapp uses Gulp, Sequelize as an ORM, and Flux for the architecture.
 Check out the webapp at [y-combinator-companies.herokuapp.com](http://y-combinator-companies.herokuapp.com/)!

 ## Table of Contents